 We would like to see our centre engaged in a range of research and outreach on different ways to think and talk about the climate emergency.
 We would like to be leading research bids, and partner with others in their research.
 I’d like to see us working with civil society, policymakers, local authorities, communities, and educators on ways to foster public engagement with this issue.
 I’d like us to be the “go-to” institution for research, advice, and help in crafting better policies, better communications, better educational resources, better strategies for tackling climate change, and for bringing people with you as you go.

-The research centre directly responds to a key element in the DCU Strategic Plan 2017-2022; specifically, it would align with the commitment in the Plan to “place sustainability at the core of the university” (Strategic Goal 8).
-This strategic goal states that “Sustainability will play a key role in our academic and research activities . . .
+The research centre directly responds to a key element in the DCU Strategic Plan 2017-2022; specifically, it aligns with the commitment in the Plan to “place sustainability at the core of the university” (Strategic Goal 8).
+This strategic goal states that “Sustainability will play a key role in our academic and research activities...
 We will also promote research focusing on sustainability.
 Such activity is likely to build on existing strengths and existing international collaborations.”

-The range of academic disciplines represented in the new research centre includes:
+The range of academic disciplines represented in the research centre includes:

 - Climate change communication